King rib

-King Rib is an item of food commonly served in fish and chips shops in Scotland and Northern England.
+The king rib is an item of food commonly served in fish and chips shops in Scotland and Northern England.

 Despite its name, it is actually a sweetened patty of minced pork that is fried or deep-fried and often available as a "supper" combination meal, i.e. with chips.
 It is popular in Scotland to purchase a single king rib along with two buttered rolls, splitting the rib accordingly.